veit/python-basics-tutorial/docs/libs/upload-install.rst

 Upload package
 ==============

-Finally, you should provide the package on the :term:`Python Package Index (PyPI)` or another index.
+Finally, you should provide the package on the :term:`Python Package Index` (:term:`PyPI`) or another index.

 For this you should register on *Test PyPI*. *Test-PyPI* is a separate instance that is intended for testing and experimentation.
 To set up an account there, go